santiagoSSAA/arcade_html2pdf/README.md

 # html2pdf

-Tools to interact with html2pdf api, now Arcade can download webpages as PDFs!
+Tools to interact with the html2pdf API.
+Now Arcade can download webpages as PDFs!

+To use this toolkit, you need an API key from [html2pdf.app](https://html2pdf.app/).
+Once you have your API key, you can either export it as `HTML2PDF_API_KEY` in your environment variables or save it into `arcade.dev` credentials with the same name.

 ## Creating your new toolkit repo